FAQs Regarding Dry Socket

 Some of the most common symptoms for Dry Socket are:

-You’re more likely to get dry socket if the one of the following applies to you:
+You’re more likely to get dry socket if one of the following applies to you:

 After learning the harmful symptoms of dry socket, it is no surprise that you may want to take any precautions to avoid it.
 Dr. Farmer suggests the following post-operative instructions:

--Drink cold fluids, as they facilitate with formation and prevent disintegration of the socket
+- Drink cold fluids, as they facilitate with formation and prevent the disintegration of the socket

 While dry socket can be painfully unpleasant, it is easily treatable.
 Treatment usually includes a combination of cleaning and packing the infected area.
 Some patients may also need antibiotics for the socket as a preventative measure.
 The pain should then decrease about 4-5 days after and is typically healed in less than two weeks.
 If you believe you have developed dry socket from your tooth extraction, contact our office for specific treatment details.